barionleg/ANTs_wiki/ANTs-command-line-parsing-issues.md

 Bash and related shells interpret arguments containing square brackets as a pattern, and attempt to perform [filename expansion](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_04.html#sect_03_04_08).
 This creates a problem if there is a file matching one of the characters in the brackets.
 For example, the argument `-c [100x100x100]` passed to `antsRegistration` will be incorrect if a file named "1", "0", or "x" exists in the current working directory.

-A couple of strategies to deal with this, aside from not having files that match:

-1. Escape brackets with quotes `-c "[100x100x100]"` or backslashes `-c \[100x100x100\]`.
+The easiest way to avoid glob problems is to include white space inside the square brackets in ANTs parameters.
+For example `-c [ 100x100x100 ]` or `-t SyN[ 0.1 ]`.

-2. Use `set -f` in a job script to disable pattern expansion.
+Alternatively, you may use `set -f` in a job script to disable pattern expansion.
 But this will also disable other pattern matching, so for example `AverageImages 3 avg.nii.gz 0 *.nii.gz` would fail unless the matching was re-enabled with `set +f`.

 We are working to resolve this issue within the standard ANTs scripts, see [this issue](https://github.com/ANTsX/ANTs/issues/712) for the discussion.

 ## File names containing multiple extensions